Botanical Name: Allamanda cathartica

 Train your plant.
 Provide a trellis to support its vigorous, climbing stems and to show off those glorious golden flowers.

 The stems are more flexible than they seem and are easy to weave through a trellis.
 Use soft plant ties to hold each vine in place.
 Tie them loosely so that you don't restrict growth, and re-tie vines as they grow.

 Let the sun shine in.
 Put your plant in a sunroom or by a sunny window.
 Moving your Allamanda plant outdoors for the summer will give it more blooming power.
 A semi-sunny spot is ideal.
 Just be sure to bring it back inside before the temperature drops to 60°F/16°C at night.

 Repot in spring.
 This is one of the few flowering plants that grows well in a large container.
 Move it up 1 pot size every spring as necessary.
+Don't over-pot -- a common mistake with potted plants.
+Why?
+A container that's too big will hold too much water.
 Use a pot with drainage holes to prevent soggy soil which can lead to root rot.

 Give it a winter rest.
 Allamanda is tropical, not hardy so keep it at room temperature.
 Although it's evergreen, growth will slow down over the winter.
 Stop fertilizing and water sparingly in winter, but never allow the soil to dry out completely.

 Prune it back.
 Golden trumpet vine looks spectacular when allowed to grow.
 However, if you want to control its size, prune it back in early spring -- by half when necessary.
 Golden trumpet flowers at the tips of new branches, so you'll get more blooms this way.
 Cut off spent blooms to encourage more flowers.